French and Benelux stocks-Factors to watch on Dec 8

 AIR FRANCE KLM

 Air France KLM reported a 1.8 percent rise in passenger traffic in November and estimated the negative impact of the Nov.
-13 militant attacks in Paris at around 50 million euros ($54.27 million).
+13 militant attacks at around 50 million euros ($54.27 million).

 EURONEXT